c0c0n3/kitt4sme/arch/catalogue/README.md

   developed by CSIC and European Dynamics.
 * Production System Profiler.
 Jointly developed by Holonix and the Warsaw University of Technology.
-* Worker Profiler.
+* [Worker Profiler][wpro].
 Service to suggest training programmes depending on worker's skills and aspirations as well their role in the company.
 Developed by Holonix and Gate.
 * Catalogue of Qualified Training Experiences.
 Gate's dynamic and comprehensive catalogue of training experiences to be used by Worker Profiler.